My Story ~ by Peggy Weston

-Peggy Weston created VocalistNews and is the sole contributing writer, except for the quotes within the artist interviews.
+Peggy Weston created VocalistNews and is the sole contributing writer, except for the quotes within the guest artist interviews.
 Her journey spans decades, singing a variety of genres of music in a diversity of performance settings in the U.S. and internationally.
-She expanded her music vocal, acting and production skills to work in recordings, radio, television, and film.
-In 1985, Peggy began her own company, as a creative and performing arts consultant and educator.
+She expanded her vocal and acting skills to work in recordings, radio, television, and film.
+She continued her performing arts career, and in 1985 Peggy started her own company adding consultant, educator and writer to her creative endeavors.

 ~ Peggy Weston